Marcus-Peterson/ThermoLinkAi/README.md

 | ![First Image](images/normal_prompt_1.png) | ![Second Image](images/normal_prompt_2.png) |
 | ![Third Image](images/normal_prompt_3.png) | ![Fourth Image](images/normal_prompt_4.png) |

-If GPT-4 starts refusing to do as you are told, the advice is to simply start a new conversation, due to the fact that the context window is so high.
+If GPT-4 starts refusing to do what you ask of it, the advice is to simply start a new conversation, due to the fact that the context window is so high.
 Later down the conversation, GPT-4 might refuse to do seemingly mundane and none-controversial tasks.
 In the LLM space we call this the "refusing-circle-of-doom"